dsmeringe/meetmematica-vue/README.md

 This should be for all places in the application such as list, details, admin pages etc.
 ```

-That prompt actually cased some havoc for Bolt, with part of code output in chat instead.. then I ran out of credits.. so now I'll probably fly manual for a while :D
+That prompt actually caused some havoc for Bolt, with part of code output in chat instead so I had to copy/paste and glue together some minor parts.. then I ran out of credits.. so now I'll probably fly manual for a while - or move over to CoPilot flight :D